Rohit-Kundu/Fuzzy-Rank-Ensemble/README.md

 `pip install -r requirements.txt`

 # Running the codes:
-To run the ensemble framework on cervical cytology data, download the data and follow the following directory structure:
+To run the ensemble framework on cervical cytology data, download the data and follow the following directory structure (Note: Any number of classes can be present in the dataset.
+It will be captured by the code automatically):

 ```